 4. Working with dynamic user probes

-is very similar to the kernel kfunc/kprobe probes that we saw previously.
-For example, on an x86 architecture when a uprobe
+The uprobe is very similar to the kernel kfunc/kprobe probes that we saw previously.
+For example, on an x86 architecture when a uprobe is armed, the

 With a uprobe, any instruction in a userland application can be traced.
 However, with great power comes great responsibility: for every traced instruction we must dive into the kernel to execute additional code to satisfy the required tracing scripts and this adds latency into the application being traced.
 While every effort is made to ensure this cost is kept to a minimum it is worth keeping this in mind when tracing latency sensitive parts of applications.